Teaser trailer

-A teaser (or more specifically teaser trailer) is a mini-trailer and a form of teaser campaign advertising that focuses on film and television programming.
-It is a videography pre-release move or television show advertisement.
-Short in length, teaser trailers contain little material from the advertised content to be released.
+A teaser trailer, also shortened to teaser, is a short trailer and a form of teaser campaign advertising that focuses on film and television programming.
+It is a videography pre-release film or television show advertisement.
+Short in length, teaser trailers contain a little material from the advertised content to be released.

 Frequently, they contain hinted, cryptic, curiosity-inducing messages.
 Methods of this nature are designed to pique audience interest and anticipation, as well as increase the hype of the advertised content before release of its trailer.
-The length of a teaser trailer is usually only around 20–30 seconds.
+The length of a teaser trailer is usually only around 20–30 seconds, noticeably shorter than the 2014 Cinema United guideline of two minutes for standard trailers.
 It is generally created during the shooting of the film or program and released before the completion of shooting.

 For films

 A teaser trailer is a short video segment related to an upcoming film, television program, video game, or similar, that is usually released long in advance of the product, so as to "tease" the audience; an early example of the teaser trailer was the one for the 1978 Superman film by Richard Donner, which was designed to re-invigorate interest on the part of potential movie-goers, for a film whose release had been delayed.

 Film teasers are usually made for big-budget and popularly themed movies.
 Their purpose is less to tell the audience about a movie's content than simply to let them know that the movie is coming up in the near future, and to add to the hype of the upcoming release.
 Teaser trailers are often made while the film is still in production or being edited, and as a result they may feature scenes or alternate versions of scenes that are not in the finished film.
 Often they contain no dialogue and some — notably Pixar films — have scenes made for use in the trailer only.
 Some teaser trailers show a quick montage of scenes from the film.
 The average length of a teaser is less than a minute.

-Teaser trailers today are increasingly focused on Internet downloading and the fan convention circuit.
-The teaser for the 1989 Batman film starring Michael Keaton was an emergency marketing move that successfully convinced angered comic book fans that the film would respect the source material.